ImperialCollegeLondon/python-guis/python_guis/cheatsheet.md

 conda install -c conda-forge ipywidgets
 ```

 The conda command automatically enables the extension.
+Depending on your system, installing Jupyter might install and enable the widgets automatically.

 - *Tkinter*: